 Because this is a major surgery, you also want to ensure your dog is in good health before moving forward.

 Of course, if you plan to breed your dog responsibly, you won’t want to spay or neuter your pet.
-However, many shelters and breeders require spaying or neutering as part of your adoption or purchase contract.
+But many shelters and breeders require spaying or neutering as part of your adoption or purchase contract.
 For example, Pennsylvania law requires sterilization as part of dog and cat adoption agreements.[6]

 Spaying or neutering your dog has plenty of advantages for both your pet and the animal population as a whole.
 Here are some of the biggest benefits of this procedure.